TheLastProject/mkblog.sh/README.md

 an answer given to the wizard, just change the relevant export in the variables subdirectory.
 You can also add custom variables to use in your template.

-To add more pages to the blog, use `mkblog.sh new_page <directory>`.
-This will prompt you for a title for the page you want to add.
-If a page by this title exists, you will have the option to overwrite it.
+To add content to your blog, use `mkblog.sh new`.
+This requires two arguments: first, what type of content you want (currently one of `page` for an ordinary page and `post` for a blog post) and the directory where the blog currently lives.
+This will prompt you for a title for the page or post you want to add.
+If a page or post by the title you give exists already, you will have the option to overwrite it.
+The new post or page will be opened in your editor, which is determined as follows:

-To add blog posts, use `mkblog.sh new_post <directory>`.
-This will prompt you for a title for your new post.
-If you already have a post by this title at the same exact time (unlikely unless it's a mistake), you will have the option to overwrite it.

-When you invoke either `mkblog.sh new_page` or `mkblog.sh new_post`, the new
-post or page will be opened in your editor.
-This is determined as follows:

 * If you have the `VISUAL` environment variable set, the script will use whatever it refers to as your editor.